Onkar26/Airline-Review/README.md

 # README

-- node and yarn are required so install it before creating project.
+- node and yarn are required so install it before running project.

 - After cloning this project do run bundle install.